 ENVIRONMENTAL CONTROL COMMITTEE

 Section 1.
 Appointment of Committee.
-There shall be appointed by the Board of Directors of the Association, an Environmental Control Committee (“EEC”), which committee shall consist of three or more members as determined by the Board.
-The EEC shall be a permanent committee of the Association and shall administer and perform the review of changes, modifications or alterations to landscaping, architecture, Lot improvements, and/or any other duties delegated by the Board of Directors.
+There shall be appointed by the Board of Directors of the Association, an Environmental Control Committee (“ECC”), which committee shall consist of three or more members as determined by the Board.
+The ECC shall be a permanent committee of the Association and shall administer and perform the review of changes, modifications or alterations to landscaping, architecture, Lot improvements, and/or any other duties delegated by the Board of Directors in such a manner as to preserve and enhance values and to maintain a harmonious relationship among structures and the natural vegetation and topography.

 Section 2.
 Review by Committee.
 The Committee, in its review of all proposed construction, modifications or alterations, shall be guided by the following standards of environmental control, to-wit: those included in Article IX hereof, and

+Structures and Construction: Any additions permitted by the City of North Port will not require additional permits from the Jockey Club with the exception of building additions or structures, yard enclosures, or permanent concrete work.

+Application for a permit must be made on a form specified by the Association.

+Applications shall be accompanied by a sketch showing the dimensions of the proposed improvement with respect to existing structures and with respect to all property lines.

+The application shall also specify the materials to be used in construction, the manner or method of construction, and shall illustrate the type or kind of finish or appearance to be exhibited when the project is finished.

+Applications must be given to the Environmental Control Committee.
+This committee will review the application and respond in writing within ten (10) days.
+No verbal consent or denial may be given.

+If the committee shall deny a permit, it shall state, in writing, the reasons for the denial.

+The applicant has the right to appeal to the Environmental Control Committee.

+The applicant has the right to appeal to the Board of Directors if the appeal to the Environmental Control Committee is unsatisfactory